LoyalX/LoyalX/retailer-app/README.md

 # <img src="https://avatars1.githubusercontent.com/u/33500684" height="45px"/> LoyalX Retailer Application

-This is a demo of Loyalty Chain Retailer Application.
+This is a demo of LoyalX Retailer Application.
 It is still in development.

 ## Table of Contents
  - [Getting Started](#getting-started)